 - Forearms.
 And obviously, the DB Romanian deadlift works your forearms since you need to be able to maintain your grip throughout the movement.

 Dumbbell Romanian Deadlifts Benefits

 When it comes to the benefits of the dumbbell Romanian deadlift, I feel I should cover Romanian vs conventional deadlift in general and dumbbell vs barbell Romanian deadlift.

-Let’s first try to understand how the Romanian deadlift compares against its conventional counterpart.
+Let’s first try to understand how the Romanian deadlift with dumbbells compares against its conventional counterpart.

 Romanian vs conventional deadlift

 According to the American Council of Exercise, the primary benefit of the Romanian deadlift over the conventional deadlift is that it teaches you to move from the hip.
 This is especially useful in the squat since you need to sit down starting with your hips.

 Many beginners confuse lumbar movement with hip movement.
 In any deadlift variation, you are supposed to flex your hips and never flex your lower back.
 The deadlift requires that you bend down while keeping your back neutral – most newbies struggle with this because they don’t understand the difference between hip and lumbar flexion.